 There are several groups on GR dedicated to connecting authors and readers .
 A lot of authors post in these groups about wanting reviewers and all you have to do is send a reply that you want to join in .And there you go .
 You get a review copy .
 No approvals by no one .

 There are some authors who have ‘street teams ‘ on facebook .
 The perks of being in those groups is that you’ll be among the first to hear of review offers .
 That’s awesome , right ?
 Just check in on facebook about the authors you’ve read and you might stumble upon a group like that

 Sign up to Macmillan’s newsletter and receive update about their books and ofcourse , get early reading copies .
 Not for internationals again *sighs*

 Unbound worlds run giveaways for sci-fi books OFTEN .
 There’s a high chance you’ll win atleast a few .
 I’m not signing up though .
 My email id is flooded enough already .

 Sign up to authors’ newsletters .
 You’ll be surprised many of them always offer for their readers to become ARC readers or VIP readers etc .
 Don’t sign for a lot of them though , you’ll get your inbox filled with too many than you can ever go through .

 Following Publishers : Following publishers on twitter and other places is something you could consider doing since they hold a lot of giveaways .
 Thanks to Karen@BookerTalk for pointing that out .

 Note for Bloggers :

 I highly recommend that you put up a review policy even if your blog’s small .
 You’ll get a ton of emails with review requests even if you had just started .
 So the review policy will help you narrow the email down to what you want .
 And read a lot about book blogging and requesting ARCS directly .
-It is not easy to request them and you need to have some knowledge about the workings of a marketing house to know if you’ll get approved .
+Don’t lose hope if you don’t get approved now .

 All the best with your blog !